ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  332       ``AnsibleModule`` schema validation error 333       ``ANSIBLE_METADATA.status`` of deprecated or removed can't include other statuses 334       ``ANSIBLE_METADATA`` cannot be changed in a point release for a stable branch
+  332       ``AnsibleModule`` schema validation error 333       ``ANSIBLE_METADATA.status`` of deprecated or removed can't include other statuses 334       ``ANSIBLE_METADATA`` cannot be changed in a point release for a stable branch 335       argument_spec defines type="str" but documentation defines it as different data type 336       argument_spec defines type different than documentation does

   ..
 ---------   -------------------